 Activities to Help Students Write in Full Sentences

 Write the Room Activities

 I love Write the Room activities because they give students practice with both READING and WRITING full sentences.
+The sentences follow an SoR-aligned phonics scope and sequence so students practice decoding and applying taught phonics skills in writing.
+After transcribing the sentence, they read it to themselves and then quietly to a friend to build fluency.
 Students love them because they’re interactive and allow them to get up and move around the classroom!

 Both the Write the Room – Predictable Alphabet Sentences and Write the Room- Yearlong Bundle are simple to prep!
 Just print the sentences or words, laminate, and cut them apart.
 Then tape them around your classroom for students to find, read and write!
 Both activities make an engaging and interactive activity for morning warm-ups, centers, or small group learning.